 In November of 2011, the DHHR filed the abuse and neglect petition against the children's parents.
-The petition alleged abuse and neglect by the parents through the mother's alcoholism and Petitioner Father's homelessness and lack of income.
+The petition alleged abuse and neglect by the parents through Petitioner Mother's alcoholism and the father's homelessness and lack of income.
 Throughout the course of these proceedings, the circuit court granted both parents extended improvement periods.
 The parents were provided services and visitation through their improvement periods.
-One of the terms of Petitioner Father's improvement period was to obtain proper housing and comply with services.
-Although Petitioner Father resided much of the time at a homeless shelter, his residency was unknown after September of 2012 when he also discontinued his contact and services with the DHHR.
+One of the terms of the father's improvement period was to obtain proper housing and comply with services.
+Although the father resided much of the time at a homeless shelter, his residency was unknown after September of 2012 when he also discontinued his contact and services with the DHHR.
+Petitioner Mother was inconsistent with her services and treatment for her alcoholism and continued to live with a boyfriend who had previously stabbed her twice.
 In November of 2012, the circuit court entered its order revoking both parents' improvement periods and terminating their parental rights to the subject children.
-It is from this order that Petitioner Father appeals.
+It is from this order that Petitioner Mother appeals.